sfnw-dev-owner/process-manuals/Side_Walls/sidewall_3.md

 ## Step 1

 - Place 2x4s in the designated spots on the perimeter.
-- When nailing corners\
+- Place a 2x4 flat at each of the short ends.
+Be sure that this flat board is all the way down against the bottom of the jig.
+Placing this board now insures that it will fit into the jig.
+- Put in 1 FRAMING nail (the longer ones) in each corner of the frame.
+Do not nail into the flat 2x4.\
     --- line up to be flush on top and sides\
-    --- one person holds and the other nails
+    --- one person holds and the other nails\
-- Put in 1 FRAMING nail (the longer ones)\
     --- in the upper middle of the stud to connect the corner\
     --- in each of the 4 corners
 - Measure the two long diagonals.
 They should be equal; if not, adjust to within 1/8"